Firearms of Japan: Edo period

-Late Edo Period

 A few Japanese started to study and experiment with recent Western firearms from the beginning of the 19th century especially as a means to ward off visits from foreign ships, such as the incursion by the Royal Navy frigate HMS Phaeton in 1808.
 Through the process of rangaku (the studying of Western science through the Dutch), airguns were developed by Kunitomo Ikkansai c.
 1820–1830.
 From 1828, experiments were made with flintlock mechanisms.

 The Nagasaki samurai Takashima Shūhan (高島秋帆) started to import flintlock guns from the Netherlands known as "geweer" from the 1840s.
 He made the first modern Western military demonstration for the Tokugawa shogunate, in Tokumarugahara (north of Edo) on 27 June 1841.

-With the arrival of Commodore Perry in 1854 and the inescapable opening of the country to trade, rapid efforts were made at reequipping Japan with modern firearms.
-Old matchlock weapons were recovered and converted to flintlock mechanisms.
+With the arrival of Commodore Perry in 1853, Japan was forced to open its borders to foreigners and the Japanese feared an invasion would eventually befall them as had happened to China.
+The Japanese thereafter began enthusiastically importing and studying modern firearms so that they could develop a modern army.